Guideline 12.2 – Paediatric Advanced Life Support (PALS)

 Checking of resuscitation equipment

 The checking and maintenance of hospital and resuscitation equipment is covered by National Standards and local policies.
 Practitioners involved in resuscitation should always be alert to errors of assembly or use and have checking processes to minimise these risks before equipment is used.
 They should also respond to unexpected situations with further checking procedures.
 In the case of unexplained hypoxia, this may include changing gas supply and circuits, removing the patient from ventilators and gas supplies, and using a self-inflating bag with room air.
-In this situation, oxygen analysis of delivered gases should be considered and an oxygen analyser should be available.

 Family presence during resuscitation